 On which domains do receiving mail servers look up the SPF record?

-An email message contains a number of domains that could be used to look up the SPF DNS record.
-The SPF standard specifies that only two of these possible domains should be used to look up the SPF record.
+An email message contains several domains that could be used to look up the SPF DNS record.
+The SPF standard specifies that only two possible domains should be used to look up the SPF record.
 These domains are:

 - The domain specified in the Return-Path address